RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

   >>> print(uv.data_array)
   None

-b) Reading the header and metadata
+b) Reading the header and metadata of a uvfits file
 ******************************************
 The UVData object is still not fully specified, but every attribute except the data_array, flag_array and nsample_array are filled out.
 Either read in the